walkerke/census-r/10-modeling-microdata.md

 Analysts must pay careful attention to the structure of the PUMS datasets in order to produce accurate estimates and handle errors appropriately.
 PUMS datasets are *weighted* samples, in which each person or household is not considered unique or individual, but rather representative of multiple other persons or households.
 In turn, analyses and tabulations using PUMS data must use appropriate tools for handling weighting variables to accurately produce estimates.
 Fortunately, tidyverse tools like **dplyr**, covered elsewhere in this book, are excellent for producing these tabulations and handling survey weights

 As covered in Chapter 3, data from the American Community Survey are based on a sample and in turn characterized by error.
 This means that ACS data acquired with `get_pums()` are similarly characterized by error, which can be substantial when cross-tabulations are highly specific.
 Fortunately, the US Census Bureau provides *replicate weights* to help analysts generate standard errors around tabulated estimates with PUMS data as they take into account the complex structure of the survey sample.
-While working with replicate weights has traditionally been cumbersome for analysts, tidycensus with help from the **survey** [@lumley2010] and **srvyr** [@ellis2021] R packages has integrated tools for handling replicate weights and correctly estimating standard errors when tabulating and modeling data.
+While working with replicate weights has traditionally been cumbersome for analysts, **tidycensus** with help from the **survey** [@lumley2010] and **srvyr** [@ellis2021] R packages has integrated tools for handling replicate weights and correctly estimating standard errors when tabulating and modeling data.
 These workflows will be covered later in this chapter.

 ## PUMS data and the tidyverse

 As discussed in Chapter \@ref(introduction-to-census-microdata), `get_pums()` automatically returns data with both household (`WGTP`) and person (`PWGTP`) weights.
-These weights can loosely be interpreted as the number of households - or persons - represented by each individual row in the PUMS data.
+These weights can loosely be interpreted as the number of households or persons represented by each individual row in the PUMS data.
 Appropriate use of these weights columns is essential for tabulating accurate estimates of population characteristics with PUMS data.
 Fortunately, weighted tabulations work quite well within familiar tidyverse workflows, such as those covered in Chapter \@ref(wrangling-census-data-with-tidyverse-tools).

 ### Basic tabulation of weights with tidyverse tools

-Let's get some basic sample PUMS data from the 2015-2019 ACS for Mississippi with information on sex and age.
+Let's get some basic sample PUMS data from the 2016-2020 ACS for Mississippi with information on sex and age.

 ```r